seatable/seatable-admin-docs/manual/config/enterprise/deploy_onlyoffice_docker.md

 ### Modifying docker-compose.yml

-Open the docker-compose.yml in `/opt/seatable/` and copy-paste the following codeblock.
-Add it as last block before networks.
+Open the docker-compose.yml in `/opt/seatable/` and copy and paste the following codeblock.
+Add it as the last block before networks.

 ```yml
 oods: